nok/sklearn-porter/readme.md

 ### Classification

-The following matrix shows the portable classifiers:
+The portable classifiers are listed in the following table:

 <table>
     <tbody>